 - it’s the perfect opportunity to connect with nature and get familiar with your local natural settings

-6 fun ways to pick flowers with your little ones
+6 fun and educational ways to pick flowers with your little ones

 Picking flowers is a such a simple activity, but kids love it.
 Though you might not have thought about it before, picking flowers doesn’t have to be done the exact same way each time – you can actually make it into a game, a gesture and even give it an educational spin or two.
 Below you’ll find 6 ideas to change up the whole flower picking ordeal.
 And keep in mind – you don’t actually have to pick the flowers to enjoy most of these ideas:

 - Pick or identify as many different kinds of flowers as you can find.
 If you either can’t or decide not to pick the flowers you find, you could instead take photos of the flowers to count afterwards or simply just take note of every flower you find.
 You could also make this activity into a competition for older kids to see who can find the most – or even make it into a family challenge to see how many different kinds of flowers you can find everytime you go out to pick or every time you go to a new place.
 Does the trail to the forest have more different types of flowers than the road to grandma?